“Losers ‘Azan’ inspired my album ‘Splinter’ more than anything else. It changed the game for me.” Gary Numan

 written by Mark Beaumont

-Music made by Losers has appeared on The London Olympics 2012 (Official BMX Theme), CSI, Chuck, Bones, Made In Chelsea, and on the computer game Far Cry 3.
+Music made by Losers has been used by Game Of Thrones, Hercules, The London Olympics 2012 (Official BMX Theme), CSI, Chuck, Bones, Made In Chelsea, and on the computer game Far Cry 3.